Why villagers haven't left a mudslide prone mountain — and how a novel plan might help

 The results should be available by early next year.

-Charles Kenny, a senior analyst with the think tank Center for Global Development who is not involved with GiveDirectly's efforts, says the project could have implications for poor people all over the world who live in the path of predictable climate disasters – on riverbanks prone to deadly flooding, islands ravaged by cyclones, farmland being rendered all but unusable by drought.
+Charles Kenny, a senior analyst with the think tank Center for Global Development, who is not involved with GiveDirectly's efforts, says the project could have implications for poor people all over the world who live in the path of predictable climate disasters.
+This includes those residing in other mudslide zones – for instance in Rwanda and Bangladesh.
+But it could also help people residing on riverbanks prone to deadly flooding in Mozambique and Nigeria, or on farmland across sub-saharan Africa that's being rendered all but unusable by drought, or on islands ravaged by cyclones.

-Right now, he argues, too much of climate aid is being spent on projects aimed at preventing further climate change, such as helping countries shift to renewable energy in order to cut down on greenhouse gas emissions.
+Right now, argues Kenny, too much of climate aid is being spent on projects aimed at preventing further climate change, such as helping countries shift to renewable energy in order to cut down on greenhouse gas emissions.

 "But the thing about climate change is it's having an impact now," says Kenny.
 "And where it's having an impact is in the world's poorest countries.
 These people need help today to deal with the impact of climate change today."